bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 **NOTE:** Correctly fanning out Welcome messages relies on the hub and target providers storing the `KeyPackageRef` of claimed KeyPackages.

-For the avoidance of doubt, clients which are being removed, SHOULD receive the corresponding Commit message, so they can clean up their internal state.
+To be clear, clients that are being removed SHOULD receive the corresponding Commit message, so they can recognize that they have been removed and clean up their internal state.

 # Use of MLS DS/AS